 Property Inspector tab Property name Description Activity Name A unique reference to this activity that is used for runtime processing.
 Description A description of the activity intended for the Workflow Modeler user.

-Property Inspector tab Property name Description Document Style Web Service Input Document Path Provides instance data for the request being made to the service.
+Document Style Web Service Input Document Path Provides instance data for the request being made to the service.
 The input document is specified by means of a scoped path.
 Typically, the scope used for the input document is Flow/document.
 Web Service Name The name of the service, as specified in the WSDL file.
 Web Service Operation The name of the operation, as specified in the WSDL file.
 Web Service Output Parameter (optional) The node name of the element returned by the service.
 Web Service Port Type The port type for the service, as specified in the WSDL file.
 Web Service Return Document Path Provides instance data for the response returned from the service.
 The output document is specified by means of a scoped path.
 Typically, the scope used for the output document is Flow/document.
-Web Service WSDL Document Path Specifies the name of the WSDL file that describes the Web Service.
-TIP: Fill in this property first when you're working in the Workflow Modeler.
+Web Service WSDL Document Specifies the name of the WSDL file that describes the Web Service.
+Path TIP: Fill in this property first when you're working in the Workflow Modeler.
 Once the property sheet has a path to the WSDL file, it can automatically fill in many of the other properties associated with the activity.
 Copy Scoped XPaths Copy Before Copies data from one scoped path location to another before the activity is executed.
 Copy After Copies data from one scoped path location to another after the activity is executed.

-Property Inspector tab Property name Description Design UI Design UI propertie of the activity. s control the design-time appearance For more information, see "Setting object display properties" on page 73
+Design UI Design UI properties control the design-time appearance of the activity. mation, see "Setting object display properties" on page 55